CSU-CS-Melange/alpha-codegen/README.md

 There are currently two versions of AlphaZ ("alphaz" [v1](https://github.com/CSU-CS-Melange/AlphaZ) and "alpha-language" [v2](https://github.com/CSU-CS-Melange/alpha-language)) included here as submodules.
 This repository contains two bundles, one for each, which wrap and expose the respective codegen entry points.

-## Alpha C Compiler (acc)
+## Alpha to C Compiler (acc)

-The `artifact/bin/acc` script glues together the codegen functionality from both versions and has the following usage,
+The `acc` utility glues together the codegen functionality from both versions and has the following usage,
 ```
-$ ./artifact/bin/acc
+$ acc
 usage: acc alpha_file [output_directory]
 parameters:
      alpha_file       :  input Alpha source file